Sarah-LB/RockPaperScissors/README.md

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
 1. [Hover.css:](https://ianlunn.github.io/Hover/)
-    - Hover.css was used on the game play icons to enlarge the images while being hovered over.
+    - Hover.css was used on the navbar to change the colour of menu items while being hovered over.
 1. [Google Fonts:](https://fonts.google.com/)
     - Google fonts were used to import the 'Indie Flower' and 'Patrick Hand' fonts.
 1. [Font Awesome:](https://fontawesome.com/)